Freddo

 Freddo is a chocolate bar brand shaped like an anthropomorphic cartoon frog.
 It was originally manufactured by the now defunct company MacRobertson's, an Australian confectionery company, but is now produced by Cadbury.
-Some of the more popular flavours include strawberry and peppermint while the more controversial flavours like fruit and nut have struggled over the years.
+Some of the more popular flavours include strawberry, pineapple and peppermint.

 The product was invented in 1930 by Harry Melbourne, an 18-year-old MacRobertson's employee.
 In 1967, MacRobertson's was sold to Cadbury, which incorporated Freddo Frogs into its own product range.
 The chocolate was originally sold only in Australia, but has been introduced into several other markets.

 History

 In 1930, the MacRobertson's chocolate company were looking to add a new product to their children's range.
 Initial designs for a chocolate mouse were rejected, as Harry Melbourne felt that women and children were afraid of mice and would dislike the product.
 It was instead decided to produce a chocolate frog, branded as "Freddo Frog".
 There were four varieties available: milk chocolate, white chocolate, half milk/half white, and milk chocolate with peanuts.

-Freddo Frogs became part of the Cadbury product range in 1967, when MacRobertson's was sold to Cadbury.
-In Australia, Freddo Frogs are manufactured in Ringwood, Victoria and Claremont, Tasmania.
-Since the success of Freddo, an alternative chocolate named Caramello Koala (formerly Caramello Bear), also made by Cadbury, has been created.
-Caramello Koala is the only flavour in which the chocolate is not shaped like "Freddo".

-Freddo bars were released onto the UK market in 1973, turning over £2 million a year by 1974, before being withdrawn in 1979.
+Freddo bars were introduced to the UK market in 1973, turning over £2 million a year by 1974, before being withdrawn in 1979.
 They were re-launched in 1994 after 15 years.
-In the UK, a caramel-filled version is also sold, with a yellow wrapper.
-This was formerly known as the Taz bar, featuring the Looney Tunes character.
-They disappeared for several years before returning under the Freddo image.

 In June 2006, a scare over possible salmonella contamination in some Cadbury products in the UK led to the recall of around a million Cadbury chocolate bars, including the standard Freddo.
 As a result of the contamination, Cadbury was fined £1 million, and ordered to pay an additional £152,000 in costs.

 In 2009, the Freddo chocolate was redesigned in the United Kingdom, featuring a new, glossier Freddo design, and a replacement Dairy Milk logo.
 The same year saw the launch of an online animated series on the product's website.